-Reason #77 — Because of the Earned Cultic Status of Mormonism
+Reason #77: The Earned Cultic Status of Mormonism

 Continuing to look at characteristics of cults